 At Best Reviews, we’re committed to providing our readers with accurate, unbiased reviews of the most relevant products on the market.
 We never accept compensation for product reviews, and we only test products that we’ve paid for with our own money.

-If you’re interested in learning more about our favorite gaming mice on today’s market, skip on up to the top of this page to investigate our product matrix.
+If you’re interested in learning more about our favorite gaming mice on today’s market, skip on up to the top of this page to investigate our product list.
 For additional information on gaming mice – features, prices, and tips – please continue reading.

 Customization is often cited as the most common reason PC gamers buy mice, and for good reason: by mapping each mouse button to specific functionality, players are able to be more effective in their favorite games.